swethxgottumukkala19/Brain-Tumor-Segmentation/README.md

 4. FLAIR (Fluid Attenuated Inversion Recovery): Visualizes the presence of edema and helps in identifying tumor boundaries.
 The BraTS 2020 dataset also includes manual segmentations of four main tumor sub-regions:
- Enhancing Tumor (ET): Enhancing section of the tumor indicating active growth.
+A. Enhancing Tumor (ET): Enhancing section of the tumor indicating active growth.
- Tumor Core (TC): This is the area consisting of the enhancing tumor and its necrotic components, leaving behind any edema.
+B. Tumor Core (TC): This is the area consisting of the enhancing tumor and its necrotic components, leaving behind any edema.
- Whole Tumor (WT): The entire extent of the tumor itself, enhancing and nonenhancing regions, as well as edema.
+C. Whole Tumor (WT): The entire extent of the tumor itself, enhancing and nonenhancing regions, as well as edema.
- Edema: The visible swelling around the tumor, often found in FLAIR imaging mode.
+D. Edema: The visible swelling around the tumor, often found in FLAIR imaging mode.
 The dataset includes 369 training samples with ground truth annotations for these tumor regions.
 This dataset has become a benchmark for evaluating segmentation methods in the field of medical image analysis, particularly for glioma segmentation.